All Episodes

 Because you can vote for a candidate that takes money from countries that really, really abuse women, that kill gays and lesbians, that persecute Christians and Jews.

-And you take money from, and then a candidate you're voting for takes millions of millions of dollars from that country and other countries, and then you lecture us that women in America are abused, and she votes for that candidate.
+And you take money from, and then a candidate you're voting for takes millions and millions of dollars from that country and other countries.

 To me, it just doesn't, it doesn't wash.

-Well, and the other thing is, you know, it was interesting as we looked throughout the campaign, and then of course, the exit polls after.
+Well, and the other thing is, you know, it was interesting as we looked throughout the campaign, and then, of course, the exit polls after.

-Um apparently some other many other women thought the same way you did, Sean, because as we now know, Hillary Clinton really did not get the support of women that she that she thought she wasn't going to get.
+Apparently, some other, many other women thought the same way you did, Sean, because as we now know, Hillary Clinton really did not get the support of women that she thought she wasn't going to get, that she thought she was going to get.

 She didn't get the support from white women.